mhorpheus/test/DFIR-SpinUp.md

 -   Keep topics not related to the engagement out of the main engagement channel.
 -   Limit the members of your engagement channel to the members that need to know.
 -   When posting analysis findings do not post a wall of text.
 If the data is longer than a paragraph of textual data just upload that to the channel in a text document and then provide the context about that finding in a comment.
-- When posting findings from particular system, create a separate Thread for this hostname.
+- When posting findings from a particular system, create a separate Thread for this hostname.
 -   Do not post sensitive client information in the engagement channel.
-Use your best judgement and follow best practices for handling of data this includes but is not limited to:
+Use your best judgement and follow best practices for handling of data, which includes, but is not limited to:
     -   PII/PHI,
     -   PCI/Track Data,
     -   Client Data/Documents of proprietary nature.